ansys/pyansys-dev-guide/doc/source/how-to/continuous-integration.rst

 -----------------------

 Depending on the type of project, different tools can be used to manage and pin dependencies.
-In the following, we assume that your project has defined `optional installation targets <https://dev.docs.pyansys.com/how-to/packaging.html#optional-target-recommendations-in-the-pyansys-ecosystem>`_ to illustrate how to install specific subsets of dependencies.
+In the following, this guidance assumes that your project has defined `optional installation targets <https://dev.docs.pyansys.com/how-to/packaging.html#optional-target-recommendations-in-the-pyansys-ecosystem>`_ to illustrate how to install specific subsets of dependencies.